chrisyjlim/latitude_v1/readme.md

 Test cases have been implemented via Pytest in the test_ffp.py file

 Included dockerfile executes the test cases via pytest.
 To run manually please use the run the dockerfile with /bin/bash

+Assumption that any commas in the actual data itself would be escaped per column as per the Python CSV writer